Brief Information on EkadashiBy Nepali Patro (Sudan Bhattarai Upadhyaya) in Festivals .

 On the day of Ekadashi, instead of cleaning teeth or chewing wood in the morning, it is advised to take leaves of lemon, berries, or mango and chew them for cleaning purposes.
 Fingers are to be used for cleaning teeth and throat, breaking a leaf from a tree is also forbidden.
 Therefore, fallen leaves are to be used for cleaning purposes.
 If this is not possible, one needs to rinse with water twelve times.
 Then one should take a bath and go to the temple and recite the Gita or listen to the Gita recitation from the priest.
 One should make a vow before the Lord as: ‘Today I will not talk to thieves, hypocrites, and wicked people nor will I hurt anyone’s heart.
 I will stay awake at night and do bhajan kirtan.’

 On Dwadashi, after performing the daily rituals, one should perform special worship of Lord Narayan.
 Like this when Ekadashi is observed strictly, one attains eternal happiness in an afterlife.
-The greatness of Ekadashi is not only sinless/godly and virtuous but the sacred story of Ekadashi, who listens and recites them, receive the same fruit as the person performing a big sacrifice and Yagya as Vajpeya Yagya.
+The greatness of Ekadashi is not only sinless/godly and virtuous but the sacred story of Ekadashi, who listens and recites them, receives the same fruit as the person performing a big sacrifice and Yagya as Vajpeya Yagya.
 Ekadashi Fast would bring complete fulfillment when observed with a pure heart.
 It gets rids of fear and the refuge of lord Narayan in Baikuntha Lok after the death.
 Om Namo Bhagavate Basudevaya.